3rd Place Solution for Short-video Face Parsing Challenge: Method

 \subsection{ROI Detection}

 We constructed a head region dataset based on the ground truth bounding box of the provided segmentation dataset for ROI region object detection.
 We trained a cascade rcnn~\cite{cai2019cascade} with ResNet50~\cite{he2016deep} backbone using FPN~\cite{2017Feature} and DCN~\cite{2020Deformable} to detect the head region.
 Since we need to roughly detect the ROI area, we do not need to be particularly accurate, but we need to detect all objects as much as possible.
-So, we lower down the threshold to get high recall.
-Table 1 shows our detector achieves both high precision and high recall